-Any woman who makes the rounds of doctors without getting relief or even a diagnosis for chronic pelvic pain might begin to question if her pain is real.
+Any woman who makes the rounds of doctors without getting relief or even a diagnosis for chronic pelvic pain might begin to question if their pain is real.
 Experts know that it's real, and they're coming to a new understanding of this baffling syndrome that affects 15% of American women aged 18 to 50, the majority of whom go undiagnosed.

 Chronic pelvic pain includes a cluster of conditions, some of which seem improbable because they don't involve the pelvic region.
 Endometriosis and interstitial cystitis (IC) are among the most common conditions that place women at risk for chronic pelvic pain.
 Related conditions include vulvodynia, pelvic inflammatory disease, irritable bowel syndrome, scarring after abdominal surgery, fibromyalgia and chronic fatigue syndrome.
 Many studies have even suggested that women who have suffered physical or sexual abuse are also at risk for chronic pelvic pain.
 Women with chronic pelvic pain may also have a normal physical exam.